glixingxian/Design-Pattern/proxy_pattern/static_proxy_pattern.md

 }
 ```

 With static proxy, **it is not easy to expand**.
 When we have more objects to be agented.
 We need to create more proxies.
 What's more, we need also to **repeat codes**.
-For exemple, in the previous exemple, we need to add logs in every functions.
+For example, in the previous example, we need to add logs in every functions.
 It's why sometimes we need dynamic proxy.